-If the lens sticks (stops moving/cannot be removed), the patient should be instructed to apply 1 to 3 drops of a recommended buildrailing or rewetting solution directly to the eye and wait until the lens begins to move freely on the eye before removing it.
-If non-movement of the lens continues after 5 minutes, the patient should immediately consult the eye care practitioner.
+If the lens sticks (stops moving/cannot be removed), the patient should be instructed to apply one to three drops of a recommendal chirotating or rewitting solution directly to the eye and wait until the lens begins to move freely on the eye before removing it.
+If non-movement of the lens continues after 5 minutes, the patient should immediately consult the eye care practitions.

-LABORATORY LENS CLEANER - NOT FOR USE WITH BOSTON EO® WITH TANGIBLE® HYDRA-PEG® AND BOSTON ES® WITH TANGIBLE® HYDRA-PEG® CONTACT LENSES.
+LABORATORY LENS CLEANER-NOT FOR USE WITH BOSTON XO® WITH TANGIBLE® HYDRA-PEG® CONTACT LENSES

-Residue left by body oils, household solvents, and personal care products may be removed with an enhanced cleaning agent such as Boston® Laboratory Lens Cleaner.
+Residue left by body oils, household solvents, and personal care products may be removed with an enhanced cleaning agent such as Boston[®] Laboratory Lens Cleaner.
 This clear, colorless surfactant is for laboratory and in-office use only.
-When lenses are received from the Authorized Boston® Manufacturer, they should be cleaned with Boston® Laboratory Lens Cleaner prior to use of the Boston® Care System and an overnight soak.
-Lenses exhibiting a non-wetting surface should be cleaned with Boston® Laboratory Lens Cleaner as a method of first choice.
-The Boston® Laboratory Lens Cleaner is intended for PROFESSIONAL USE ONLY.
-It is not available for resale or distribution to natients.
+When lenses are received from the Authorized Boston[®] Manufacturer, they should be cleaned with Boston[®] Laboratory Lens Cleaner prior to use of the Boston[®] Care System and an overnight soak.
+Lenses exhibiting a non-wetting surface should be cleaned with Boston[®] Laboratory Lens Cleaner as a method of first choice.
+Boston[®] Laboratory Lens Cleaner as a method of first choice.
+Boston[®] Laboratory Lens Cleaner is intended for PROFESSIONAL USE ONIX'I tis not available for resale or distribution to patients.

-IN-OFFICE LENS MODIFICATIONS - NOT FOR USE WITH BOSTON EO® WITH TANGIBLE® HYDRA-PEG® AND BOSTON ES® WITH TANGIBLE® HYDRA-PEG® CONTACT LENSES
+IN-OFFICE LENS MODIFICATIONS NOT FOR USE WITH BOSTON XO® WITH TANGIBLE® HYDRA-PEG® CONTACT LENSES